Meteora: The monasteries of Meteora

 At their peak in the 16th century, there were 24 monasteries at Meteora in Greece.
 They were created to serve monks and nuns following the teachings of the Eastern Orthodox Church.
 Much of the architecture of these buildings is Athonite in origin.
-Today there are six still functioning, while the remainder are largely in ruin.
+Today there are six extant, of which four operate as monasteries, while the remainder are largely in ruin.
 Perched onto high cliffs, they are now accessible by staircases and pathways cut into the rock formations.

-List of monasteries
+Extant monasteries

-Traditionally, the 24 historic monasteries of Meteora are listed as follows.
-Coordinates are also given for some sites.
-The list is primarily sourced from Vlioras (2017), with some additional notes from Provatakis (2006).